sz128/DAAT_SLU/README.md

 The [`templates` folder](./templates) contains templates defined by the authors in the paper above.

 ### Dialogue Acts
-The [`acts` folder](./acts) contains dialogues acts generated from the ontology which are then utilized in the experiments.
+The [`acts` folder](./acts) contains dialogues acts generated for DSTC 3 from the ontology which are then utilized in the experiments.